 Capsule endoscopy allows a gastroenterologist evaluate the small intestine in detail.
 This procedure photographs the digestive tract with a wireless camera located within an easy to swallow, pill-sized capsule.

 For the most accurate, secure inspection, gastroenterologists usually request patients to refrain from eating or drinking anything twelve hours prior to the exam.
 Your gastroenterologist will inform you of when to begin fasting.
-Before your capsule colonoscopy, your gastroenterologist may require a bowel prep, or cleansing.
-Contact your SAGA gastroenterologist if you have questions about preparing for your capsule colonoscopy procedure.
+Before your capsule endoscopy, your gastroenterologist may require a bowel prep, or cleansing.
+Contact your SAGA gastroenterologist if you have questions about preparing for your capsule endoscopy procedure.

 A colonoscopy is a diagnostic procedure performed by a gastroenterologist in order to assess the health of your colon, as well as check for ulcers, polyps, tumors, inflammation, or bleeding.

 Endoscopic mucosal resection, also known as EMR, uses an upper endoscope and other special tools in order to cut out the abnormal looking portion of the esophagus.
 It is then removed because it has the potential to become esophageal cancer.
 This procedure is a treatment option for Barrett’s esophagus.

 Endoscopic ultrasound, or EUS, uses ultrasound to capture high quality images of the lining of the upper digestive tract (esophagus, stomach, and first part of the small intestine).
 It also takes photos of the nearby organs such as the liver, gallbladder, pancreas, and surrounding lymph nodes.